libktx/ktx/math/README.md

 Note that since `Shape2D` has `contains(Vector2)` method, `in` operator can be used for any `Shape2D` implementation (like `Rectangle`, `Ellipse` or `Circle`).
-For example, given `vec: Vector2` and `rect: Rectangle` variables, you can call `vec in rect` (or `vec !in rect`) to check if the rectangle (not) contains the point stored by the vector.
+For example, given `vec: Vector2` and `rect: Rectangle` variables, you can call `vec in rect` (or `vec !in rect`) to check if the rectangle contains (or doesn't) the point stored by the vector.

+#### `Vector3`

+- `vec3` is a global factory function that can create `Vector3` instances with named parameters for extra readability.
+- `+`, `-`, `*` and `/` can be used to add, subtract, multiply or divide current values according to the second vector.
+- Unary `-` operator (a single minus before the vector) allows to negate all vector values.
+- `*` and `/` can be used with floats and ints to multiply or divide all vector values.
+- `++` and `--` operators can be used to increment and decrement x, y and z values of the vector.
+Note that since `Vector3` class is mutable, both these operations modify the internal state of the vector.
+This means that both `++vector` and `vector++` are effectively the same, as previous state of the vector is not kept (to limit the amount of constructed objects).
+- `Vector3` instances can be destructed to tree float variables in one step with `val (x, y, z) = vector3` syntax thanks to `component1()`, `component2()` and `component3` operator methods.
+- `Vector3` instances are now comparable - `<`, `>`, `<=`, `>=` operators can be used to determine which vector has greater
+(or equal) overall length, similarly to how `Vector2` now works.

 ### Alternatives

-Sadly, it does not seem that there are any math-related Kotlin libraries that would make LibGDX math API usage more natural.
-You can try browsing through existing general purpose LibGDX utility extensions - some of them contain static methods for various math operations missing in the official API.
+Sadly, it does not seem that there are any public math-related Kotlin libraries that would make LibGDX math API usage more natural.
+You can try browsing through existing general purpose LibGDX extensions - some of them contain static methods for various math operations missing in the official API.